TABLE OF CONTENTS

 14.1 Can I obtain the assistance of an authority or private organisation in this Member State?

-If the maintenance creditor is in Portugal and wishes to recover maintenance in another Member State of the European Union, he must submit the application to the Directorate-General of Justice Administration [Direcção Geral da Administração da Justiça], which is a public entity.
-National legislation does not provide for the intervention of a private organisation for such purposes.
+If the maintenance creditor is in Portugal and wishes to recover maintenance in another Member State of the European Union, they must submit the application to the Directorate-General of Justice Administration (Direcção Geral da Administração da Justiça), which is a public entity.
+National legislation does not provide for the intervention of a private organization for such purposes.

 This Regulation enables the cross-border recovery of maintenance.
 The Regulation applies to decisions handed down in Member States of the European Union (also known as Member State) and decisions handed down in non-Member States of the European Union (also referred to as third State).
-It applies not only to maintenance decisions made after its entry into force, on 18 June 2011, but also to decisions made before this date.
-It covers the recovery of overdue payments and payments that will become due, automatic updates set by the decision and interest on arrears.
+It applies not only to decisions that set maintenance made after its entry into force, on 18 June 2011, but also to those made before this date.
+It covers the recovery of overdue and falling due payments, automatic updates set by the decision and interest on arrears.
 Under the Regulation, maintenance set by court order or by decision of another competent authority may be recovered.

 The application for recovery of maintenance in another Member State is submitted to the Directorate-General of Justice Administration by completing and adjoining the appropriate forms annexed to the Regulation.
-The lender must attach certain documents and information to the forms, which can be, as appropriate: a certificate of the judgment or decision setting the definitive maintenance along with notice that the decision/judgement has been rendered final and unappealable, which should consist of the form contained in Annex I to the Regulation; document showing that they benefited or are in a position to benefit from legal aid or free proceedings; bank details for deposit of the amounts recovered; birth certificates of minor children; school attendance certificates for their adult children; the power of attorney granted to the central authority; a list of the amounts due.
+The creditor must attach certain documents and information to the forms, which can be, as appropriate: a certificate of the judgement or decision setting the definitive maintenance along with notice that the decision/judgement has been rendered final and unappealable which should consist of the form contained in Annex I to the Regulation; document showing they benefited or are in a position to benefit from legal aid or free proceedings; bank details to deposit the amounts recovered; birth certificates of minor children; school attendance certificates for their adult children; the power of attorney granted to the central authority; a list of the amounts due.

-The form or forms to be completed and the documents and information to be attached by the maintenance creditor are found on instructions that can be obtained from the Directorate-General of Justice Administration.
-The contact details of this body are listed in the reply to the question, “Em caso afirmativo, como posso contactar essa autoridade ou organização privada?”
+The form or forms to be completed and the documents and information to be attached by the maintenance creditor are found in instructions that can be obtained from the Directorate-General of Justice Administration.
+The contact details of this body are listed in the reply to the question, ‘If so, how can that authority or private organisation be contacted?’

-The type of proceedings that can be requested of the Directorate-General of Justice Administration are covered in the reply to the question: “Em caso afirmativo, como posso contactar essa autoridade ou organização privada e que tipo de ajuda posso obter?”
+The type of proceedings that can be requested of the Directorate-General of Justice Administration are explained in the reply to the question: ‘If so, how can that authority or private organisation be contacted and what kind of assistance can I receive?’

 14.2 If so, how can that authority or private organisation be contacted?

-The contact details of the Portuguese central authority are as follows:
+The contact details of the Portuguese Central Authority are:

 15 If I am in another country and the debtor is in this Member State: